Author of the BUSS Model and Accredited BUSS® Practitioner,

 I have a special interest in the Sensory Processing Approach and have offered assessments and interventions using various models.
 I’m a Certified Practitioner in Ayres Sensory Integration Therapy and currently work with children in the Bradford looked after team, providing direct therapeutic intervention to young people in children’s homes and consultation to residential staff.
 This has given me a profound understanding of the sensory processing challenges associated with developmental trauma and their impact on children’s daily occupational performance.

-I developed my interest in the BUSS model through my NHS work with Sarah Lloyd and am working towards BUSS accreditation as well as being part of a special interest BUSS group.
+I developed my interest in the BUSS model through my NHS work with Sarah Lloyd while working towards BUSS accreditation as well as being part of a special interest BUSS group.

 I have been working with children and families for the last 12 years.
 Prior to qualifying as a Social Worker, I worked in children’s homes predominantly with teenagers.
 This was my first experience of the impact of trauma and neglect.
 Prior to this I completed a degree in health and fitness, developing an interest in how the body moves and the benefits of physical activity.